[QODBC-Desktop] How to use QODBC with Crystal Reports

 8. Creating an outer join for a sp_report or to a table is not supported within a manual SQL statement.
 However, it is supported within Crystal Reports by visually linking the Command option and the table.

 Note: Using QODBC within Crystal Reports is more art than science.
-We have produced a variety of custom reports and forms for clients that are nothing short of amazing.
-If time and learning curve are important factors, we may be able to tweak one for you.
+We have produced various custom reports and forms for clients that are nothing short of amazing.
+If time and learning curve are essential factors, we may be able to tweak one for you.

 Create a New Report via Wizard or Manual Methods